maker-ATOM/spark/REPORT.md

 - `/store_checkpoint` service to store the current robot pose as checkpoint, provide the name for checkpoint (rosservice call /store_checkpoint "name: 'checkpoint_a'"
 )

-### Checkpoint_Updater
+### update_initpose

-A script when launched along with gazebo/bringup stores the robot pose in a yaml file and then this pose will be utilized by spawn entity / amcl.
+A script when launched along with gazebo/bringup takes the milestone from user in the form of service and pub the position on `initialpose` topic

 - Publish markers as well for visualization in rviz.